Ever Heard of a Thermally Modified Wood Deck?

 Thermally Modified Wood Decks

-Thermally modified wood is a great choice for decking.
+Thermally modified wood is a great choice for decking, and here is why:

-• The thermal process stabilizes wood – so it’s less vulnerable to shrinkage and seasonal expansion and contraction.
+• The thermal process stabilizes wood which makes it less vulnerable to shrinkage and seasonal expansion and contraction.
 That means you won’t see large gaps between the deck boards as temperature and moisture levels fluctuate.

-• The high heat removes any natural sugars from the wood, eliminating potential food sources for mould and insects.
-No food means no mould and insect damage!
+• The high heat removes all natural sugars from the wood, eliminating potential food sources for mold and insects.
+No food means no mold and insect damage!

 • Exposure to sustained high heat amplifies the colour.
 Many people remark that thermally modified lumber resembles exotic wood.